the-customer-bureau/SprykerPHPBridge/README.md

 $wishListId = $sprykerBridge->createWishlist($name, $bearerToken);

-// ... and the API allows you to specify what gets returned by using the supplied Enums:
+// ... and the API allows you to specify what gets returned by using the supplied Enums.
+This code will return the ID directly as a string, rather than the entire response.

 $name = uniqid('my wishlist');

 $wishListId = $sprykerBridge->createWishlist($name, $bearerToken, WishlistsAttribute::id);

+// we can easily add to the wishlist:
+$sprykerBridge->addToWishlist($wishListId, '209_12554247', $bearerToken);

+// we can even add to cart and checkout (coming next)

+$sprykerBridge->addToGuestCart('209_12554247', $uid, 4, null, GuestCartReturnAttribute::totals_discountTotal);

 ```